Camas-Washougal logo tag

 Contributed photo courtesy Margaret McCarthy Unite!
 Washougal's Vitaly Turlac (left) and Lisa Bennett pose for a photograph during a "drug takeback event" on Saturday, Oct.
 29, in Washougal.

-“It’s heartbreaking because (addiction) really changes people,” said Cook, the youth engagement coordinator for Unite!
-Washougal, a nonprofit organization that supports youth and guides healthy choices.
-“When people are using substances, you know how they are when they’re not (using), and they really do seem like different people when they’re on the substances.
-There was a sense of loss before he passed away — a loss of who he was … who we hadn’t seen in a long time.
+“It’s heartbreaking because (addiction) really changes people,” Cook said.
+“When people are using substances, you know how they are when they’re not, and they really do seem like different people when they’re on the substances.
+There was a sense of loss before he passed away.
 It was a heartbreaking sense of loss, a sense of helplessness, in a lot of ways, with wanting to be there, wanting to help, but not knowing how.”

-“This is a big problem, and big problems require big solutions,” Unite!
-Washougal Margaret McCarthy told the Washougal School Board in June.
+Opioid abuse “is a big problem, and big problems require big solutions,” Unite!
+Washougal director Margaret McCarthy told the Washougal School Board in June.
 “They require all of us to work together.
 It’s about partnerships.”

-The Washougal School Board approved a policy in October that states the district will seek to obtain and maintain at least one set of opioid overdose reversal medication doses in every one of its schools.
+The Washougal School Board approved a policy in October that allows the district to stock opioid overdose reversal medication at all Washougal schools and train staff to administer the medication.

-“Four or five nurses had already been trained and had the (medication),” WSD assistant superintendent Aaron Hansen said.
+“Four or five nurses had already been trained,” WSD assistant superintendent Aaron Hansen said.
 “Now we’re planning to have the nurses train other staff members.
 We’re identifying which staff members will receive the training and have the naloxone available just in case it is needed.”

-The district is using naloxone, a medication that can reverse an overdose from opioids, including heroin, fentanyl, and prescription opioid medications.
-Often given as a nasal spray, it can quickly reverse an overdose by blocking the effects of opioids and restore normal breathing within 2 to 3 minutes in a person whose breath has slowed or even stopped.
+The district now stocks naloxone, a medication that can reverse an overdose from opioids, including heroin, fentanyl, and prescription opioid medications.
+Often given as a nasal spray, it can quickly reverse an overdose by blocking the effects of opioids and restore normal breathing in a matter of minutes.

 “Just in case something was to happen, we now have a product in all of our buildings that can save a life,” Hansen said.
 “If we get to a point where we need to use this medication because of a potentially life-threatening situation, we have it.”

-The district has “not had any students, staff or visitors on campus who were suspected of an opioid-related overdose at any school,” according to Les Brown, the district’s director of communications and technology.
+The district has not had any students, staff or visitors on campus who were suspected of an opioid-related overdose at any of its schools, according to Les Brown, the district’s director of communications and technology.

-Fentanyl is a synthetic opioid that is 50 times more potent than heroin and 100 times more potent than morphine.
-Just two milligrams of fentanyl, which is equal to 10 to 15 grains of table salt, is considered a lethal dose.
-It remains “the deadliest drug threat facing this country,” according to the news release from the Centers for Disease Control and Prevention (CDC).
+According to the Centers for Disease Control and Prevention (CDC), fentanyl is a synthetic opioid that is 50 times more potent than heroin and 100 times more potent than morphine.
+Just two milligrams of fentanyl, which is equal to 10 to 15 grains of table salt, is considered a lethal dose and it remains “the deadliest drug threat facing this country,” according to a CDC news release.

 “There are people who are just using a recreational drug for recreational purposes, and then there’s also the people who are using it as a coping strategy, a dependency,” Cook said.
 “I think what we’re really facing is this lack of understanding that someone can take something one day and then take it the next day, and it has a little more fentanyl in it than it did the day before, and it’s a lethal dose when it wasn’t the day before.
 Just because you were able to do it one day doesn’t mean you can do it safely the next day.”